sunluelectric/document-explainer/README.md

 - Activate with `conda activate document-explainer`
 - If using different Python versions, update `environment.yml` accordingly

 **Tool calling errors**

 - Ensure you're using a compatible OpenAI model that supports function calling
-- GPT-4o-mini and GPT-4o are recommended for best tool usage
+- GPT-5-mini, GPT-4o-mini, and GPT-4o are recommended for best tool usage

 ---

 ## 🤝 Contributing

-This project demonstrates advanced concepts in RAG (Retrieval-Augmented Generation) and agentic AI systems.
+This project demonstrates advanced concepts in RAG (Retrieval-Augmented Generation), agentic AI systems, and online cross-checking.
 Feel free to contribute:

 - **Document Format Support**: Add support for DOCX, TXT, Markdown, or other formats
 - **Advanced Chunking**: Implement semantic-aware chunking strategies